Deformations of Coisotropic Submanifolds in Jacobi Manifolds: Jacobi manifolds and associated algebraic and geometric structures

-is a vector bundle morphism $\phi:L\to L'$, covering a smooth map $\underline{\phi}: M \to M'$, such that $\phi$ is an isomorphism on fibers, and $ \phi^\ast \{ \lambda, \mu \}' = \{ \phi^\ast \lambda , \phi^\ast \mu \}$ for all $\lambda,\mu \in\Gamma(L')$. \end{definition}
+is a vector bundle morphism $\phi:L_1\to L_2$, covering a smooth map $\underline{\phi}: M_1 \to M_2$, such that $\phi$ is an isomorphism on fibers, and $ \phi^\ast \{ \lambda, \mu \}_2 = \{ \phi^\ast \lambda , \phi^\ast \mu \}_1$ for all $\lambda,\mu \in\Gamma(L_2)$. \end{definition}

-\begin{definition} An \emph{infinitesimal automorphism of a Jacobi manifold} $(M,L,\{-,-\})$, or a \emph{Jacobi derivation}, is a derivation $\Delta$ of the line bundle $L$, equivalently, a section of the Atiyah algebroid $\der \, L$ of $L$, such that $\Delta$ generates a flow of automorphisms of $(M, L, \{-,-\})$ (see Appendix \ref{sec:app_0}).
-A \emph{Jacobi vector field} is the (scalar-type) symbol of a Jacobi derivation. \end{definition}
+\begin{definition} An \emph{infinitesimal automorphism}, or a \emph{Jacobi derivation}, of a Jacobi manifold $(M,L,\{-,-\})$ is a derivation $\Delta$ of the line bundle $L$, equivalently, a section of the gauge algebroid $\der L$ of $L$, such that $\Delta$ generates a flow by automorphisms of $(M, L, \{-,-\})$ (see Appendix \ref{sec:app_0}).
+A \emph{Jacobi vector field} is the symbol of a Jacobi derivation. \end{definition}